40 ways to meet a credit card’s minimum spending requirement

 Ask your friends or family if you can pay their expenses using your credit card, and get them to write you a check to pay you back.
 Like any of the above expenses we’ve already talked about.
 Of course, only do this with friends and family you trust implicitly.

 This is a more seamless way of paying for your family’s expenses.
-This way they can use your credit card account to make their everyday purchases.
-And they can reimburse you later.
-Again, only do this with folks you trust!
+This way they can use your credit card account to make their everyday purchases and they can reimburse you later.
+Again, only do this with people you trust.

-If you’re $4,000 short of your spending requirement this year, you could use a service that allows you to pay with your credit card for a 3% fee.
-That’s like paying $120 to earn the free weekend night.
+If you’re $4,000 short of your spending requirement this year, you could use a service, like Plastiq, that allows you to pay with your credit card for a 2.5% fee.
+That’s like paying $100 to earn the free weekend night.
 Paying $100 could be totally worth a weekend night, especially if you use it at a fancy hotel.
 Like the Conrad Koh Samui in Thailand, which sells rooms regularly for $600+ per night.